What is Talent Management?

 - To gain a competitive advantage, organizations have to re-wire their organizational designs, decision making processes, and technology tools.
 Industry leaders will ultimately be the first to succeed in adopting a talent on-demand ethos driven by the resources of the gig economy and underpinned by modern Total Talent Management portals that offer the unifying ecosystem essential to success.

-- What artificial intelligence tools should you expect in a Vendor Management System?
+- What AI tools should you expect in a VMS?